Food and drink queriesRequired Field *

 If you have an ongoing symptoms or any concerns about including gluten free oats in your diet, please speak to your health professional.

-Gluten free wheat starch, also known as Codex wheat starch, is a specially produced ingredient where the gluten has been removed to a trace level.
+Gluten free wheat starch is a specially produced ingredient where the gluten has been removed to a trace level.
 It is used by some manufacturers to improve the quality and texture of gluten free products.
 It must always appear in the ingredients list if it has been used.

 What alcohol can I drink?